IBM/platinum-demos/docs/_includes/integration/integration-prepartion.md

 <br/><img src="../integration/images/prep-image003.png" width="800" />
 <br/>

-4. Several additional fields will appear, the defaults can remain.
-Scroll down and click **Submit**.
+4. Several additional fields will appear.
+Select **4.14** (1) as the OpenShift version, **ODF - 2TB** (2) for the storage, **8 vCPU x 32 GB - 100 GB ephemeral storage** (3) as the worker node flavor, accept the check terms and conditions (4) and click **Submit**.
 <br/><img src="../integration/images/prep-image004.png" width="800" />
 <br/>

-5. You will receive several emails as the provisioning process continues.
-You should expect the final email to be sent after 2-3 hours.
+5. You will receive a few emails as the provisioning process continues.
+You should expect the final email to be sent after an hour.
 The final email should look similar to the following.
 <br/><img src="../integration/images/prep-image005.png" width="800" />
 <br/>